 Sam: [quietly, worried] I'm sure they just haven't posted it yet...

 Sam: No, I'm not!

-- Eye of Newt: Yarrow flowers; graveyard dirt; black cat bone.
+- Eye of Newt: Yarrow flowers; graveyard dirt; black cat bones.

-- Did You Just Scam Cthulhu?: Dean release Evan from his contract by trapping the crossroad demon.
+- Did You Just Scam Cthulhu?: Dean releases Evan from his contract by trapping the crossroad demon.

 - A Form You Are Comfortable With: When Robert Johnson summons the demon, it appears in the vessel of a beautiful black woman.
-When Dean summons, the demon takes a white woman as a vessel.
+When Dean summons it, the demon takes a white woman as a vessel.